 The Constabulary aims to 'deliver even safer communities for the whole of Cheshire' and ensure this is done in line with the code of ethics.

-The Chief Constable has engaged with people across the Constabulary through Pledge events and regular online Q&A sessions to provide prioritisation on policing objectives and updates on the changing police landscape.
+The Chief Constable has engaged with people across the force through Pledge events and regular on line Q&A sessions to provide prioritisation on policing objectives and updates on the changing police landscape.